Driving In Greece – Driving Laws And Road Rules 2025

 Google Maps in Greece

 Google Maps generally work fine while driving in Greece.
-If you have an unlocked smartphone, you can get a Greek SIM card, and use Google Maps the whole time.
+If you have an unlocked smartphone, you can get a Greek SIM card, and use Google Maps for the duration of your trip.

-However, when driving on the islands, remember that a dirt road and a paved road don’t look all that different on your mobile phone’s screen!
+However, when driving on the islands, remember that a dirt road and a paved road don’t look all that different on your mobile phone’s screen.
+And, sometimes, Google Maps will ask you to take a minor road, which is not only in terrible condition, but also very narrow.

 A dirt road in Milos island - Driving in Greece

 If you ever find yourself on a dirt road, make sure your car rental agreement covers you for this.
-Otherwise, go back – or just leave the vehicle and continue on foot.
+Generally speaking, normal cars are not covered on dirt roads – which means that, in case of an accident on a dirt road, your insurance will be void.

 Use of mobile phones while driving